Dysnomia-Studio/devblog/src/content/blog/en/2021-08-28-post-mortem-extortion.md

 pubDate: '2021-08-28'
 updatedDate: '2023-12-24'
 heroImage: '../../../assets/extortion-hero.png'
+description: '10 months ago, on October 30th, 2020, I published my first game on Steam.
+This is small article is about every step from preparation to publishing of my game, and the following months.'
 ---

 10 months ago, on October 30th, 2020, I published my first game on Steam "[Extortion](https://store.steampowered.com/app/1299430/Extortion/)", it's a game where you're playing a computer engineer who is being blackmailed and forced to hack some servers.